Free Travel Scheme

 When you use your Free Travel PSC, you must follow the rules that apply to the type of transport you are using.

-You cannot use your existing Free Travel PSC for free travel within Northern Ireland.
+A Free Travel PSC may be used to travel free of charge on cross-border journeys between Ireland and Northern Ireland and vice versa.
+However, you cannot use your Free Travel PSC for free travel within Northern Ireland.
 Find out more about how to avail of free travel within Northern Ireland.

 Your Public Services Card (PSC) will display one of the following codes in the top left-hand corner to identify if you can avail of free travel with a spouse, partner, cohabitant or companion: